Setup 1-wire Support by adding

-Stop any running versions already built from source (not required for a fresh install)
+If you’ve previously built from source, stop any running versions (not required for a fresh install).

 cd ~/code/temperature-machine ./stop.sh

-You might also want to disable any previous automatic startup (for example, if you built from source).
+You might also want to disable any previous automatic startup (if you built from source).
 Check the contents of

 /etc/rc.localand remove the following line if it exists (you might see